dmcke5/NucDeck/README.md

 Total Parts Price (not including NUC): $109.97 USD

-Watch the series on Youtube as I design and test parts of this project:
+Watch the series on Youtube as I design, build and test parts of this project:
 - [Episode 1](https://youtu.be/xVYYCx3Qt4Y)
 - [Episode 2](https://youtu.be/nOXd3axX4fw)
 - [Episode 3](https://youtu.be/yHMnScoKIOE)